 Costume jewelry can be donated.
 Valuable jewelry can be sold back to some jewelers.

-30 Day Declutter Challenge Checklist
+Free 30 Day Declutter Printable Checklist

 Ready to get this done?
 Print the list below and check off each item as you go.
 Bookmark this blog post, email it to yourself using the buttons at the top of the page, or send it to a friend so you have an accountability partner.